-As with a high-end laptop, ensure your PC meets all of the program requirements, then check for malware.
+As with a high-end laptop, ensure your PC meets all program requirements, then check for malware.

-You should also check the compatibility of the parts if you built them at home.
+You should also check the parts’ compatibility if you built them home.
 Many PC parts aren’t compatible, which could cause them to overheat or slow down.